Last Updated: 1 Sep 2020

 We may store and process your data outside the EEA.
 The data, including personal information, that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
 Transfer of personal data to a third country outside of the EEA that does not provide adequate protection will only take place if appropriate safeguards are provided, e.g., by Binding Corporate Rules, entering into EU Standard Contractual Clauses or if the receiving party is certified under the EU-US Privacy Shield.
 If you have any questions relating to this, please contact us at the contact point provided below.

-We may transfer aggregated anonymous data to third parties (domestic and/or foreign) for the purposes of i) improving or developing our Site, products or other services and ii) for the proper functioning of our Site, products or other services.
+We may transfer aggregated anonymous data to third parties (domestic and/or foreign) for the purposes of i) improving or developing our website, products or other services and ii) for the proper functioning of our website, products or other services.

 If you have unresolved concerns, you also have the right to complain to data protection authorities.